Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-standalone-build/readme.md

 # Known issues

 * Sound cuts out - ensure `framerate_throttle` is enabled, i.e. run `framerate_throttle 1` in the console.
-* Low mouse sensitivity in vehicles - no known fix
+* Low mouse sensitivity in vehicles and when zoomed in
-* Some AI may behave differently than in a cache build.
+* Some AI may behave differently than in a [cache build][build-types#cache].
 For example, the sentinels during d40's Warthog run are inactive.
-Maps should always be finalized by testing in MCC itself.
+* Player cannot be controlled while in debug camera mode.